 If you want to experience the real Australian Outback with enough time to really immerse yourself in it, then one option is to head out on your own and find a campsite… but of course, a much more comfortable and stylish way to go is by train journey.

-For many of our clients, doing all or part of these train journeys is the highlight of their trip to Australia.
+For many of our clients, traveling all or part of these train journeys is the highlight of their vacation to Australia.
 So in this blog post, we’re going to give you all the important details about what it’s like to ride the rails across Australia.

 The Ghan got its name from the legendary cameleers who traveled across the central Australian Outback in the 1800s.
 They were believed to have come from Afghanistan, hence the name “Ghan.”
 Over the course of about 150 years, there were many separate train lines that traveled different sections of the route.
 But it wasn’t until 2004 that a single standardized track ran 3,000 kms (1,850 mi) all the way from Adelaide to Darwin.